Graham grew up in public housing with his ten sisters and being part of a large family taught Graham to make the most of every opportunity.

 As a former member of the Box Hill Athletic club and life member of the Australian Centurions Club, sport has been a big part of Graham’s life, and Graham recognises what a difference volunteers can make to the lives of those they assist.

-Graham is currently the Chair of the Coalitions Jobs and Business Committee, a member of the Victorian Responsible Gambling Foundation, and has been the President of the State Parliament Victoria Lions Club since 2014.
+Graham was the Chair of the Coalitions Jobs and Business Committee from 2014-2018; member of the Victorian Responsible Gambling Foundation; and was the President of the State Parliament Victoria Lions Club from 2014-2018.

 I am passionate about Burwood.
 I am passionate about the community.
 I am passionate about the Liberal Party, the values and ideals that we represent.

-Elected in the 2010, Graham has accomplished a significant number of achievements for the people of his electorate.
+Elected from 2010-2018, Graham has accomplished a significant number of achievements for the people of his electorate.

 In his task towards improving local services, Graham has worked tirelessly towards gaining the necessary facilities and services that his constituents need, including but not limited to: